michaelrsweet/pappl/CONTRIBUTING.md

 ------------

 The build system uses GNU autoconf to tailor the library to the local operating system.
-An Xcode project is also provided in the "xcode" directory.
+Visual Studio and Xcode projects are also provided in the "vcnet" and "xcode" directories for Windows and macOS, respectively.
 To improve portability, makefiles *must not* make use of features unique to GNU make.
 See the [Makefile Guidelines](#makefile-guidelines) section for a description of the allowed make features and makefile guidelines.